Photo by Rido/Shutterstock

 “We’re seeing technology in all areas of the spa, which is ironic considering spa is all about digital detox,” said Lynne Walker McNees, president of the International Spa Association.
-“But in the spa and the overall well-being movement tech isn’t about being mindlessly on your phone, it’s being used to enhance the experience and make services even better.”
+“But in these spa trends and the overall well-being movement tech isn’t about being mindlessly on your phone, it’s being used to enhance the experience and make services even better.”

 In the treatment room, several spas are offering a virtual reality treatment add-on created by popular skincare company, Natura Bissé.
 The Mindful Touch enhancement combines technology, touch and mindfulness.
 The service begins with a virtual reality program filled with relaxing nature imagery designed to help a client relax deeper and get more benefit from the treatment.
 Throughout the treatment, a mindful audio track that helps the client relax and focus on the breath plays, while the therapist synchronizes the massage with the narration.